What Is Biofeedback?

 Inpatient and outpatient drug rehab programs offering biofeedback therapy can help those recovering from addiction better understand their treatment needs.
 Biofeedback therapy integrates well with other treatment options like cognitive behavioral therapy (CBT).
 This treatment also pairs well with other alternative recovery techniques like art and music therapy.

 Many treatment centers offer a comprehensive addiction treatment plan that includes biofeedback therapies.
-To learn more, speak with an addiction specialist to start overcoming your addiction today.
+To learn more, speak with a treatment provider today.